 Most mornings on the farm start the same way: a walk with Mom to the garden to pick vegetables and then to the Belcampo kitchen to get some meat and bone broth for that night's dinner.
 "The farm has everything we need," Anya says, so they rarely have a reason to go to a grocery store.

 The kids are young, but Anya doesn't mind letting them experiment in the kitchen, even if that turns it into a high-steaks situation.
 "If my daughter wants to sprinkle salt on a piece of meat—even though I know it's way too much—I tell her to go for it, try it, and then taste it afterward and see if she likes it," Anya explains.
 "I'm not gonna say, 'No no no, too much salt—stop!'
 I like that she's learning and making her own mistakes."

-If Viola and Theo make something themselves, Anya has found that they’re more likely to eat it.
-“After we’d picked herbs together and thrown them in the blender, suddenly they loved our parsley-lemon ‘green sauce’ and ate it by the spoonful,” she says.
+If Viola and Theo make something themselves, Anya has found that they're more likely to eat it.
+"After we'd picked herbs together and thrown them in the blender, suddenly they loved our parsley-lemon 'green sauce' and ate it by the spoonful," she ys.

 While Viola is into meat, Theo is all about dessert!
 He's an enthusiastic baker—sometimes overly so.
 "We were making a cake, and Theo loves cracking the eggs by himself," Anya says.
 "I turned around and he cracked, like, eight eggs into the cake instead of two.
 So I doubled the dry ingredients, and we had a dense, eggy cake—a Theo cake!
 A delicious mistake."